-- No child will be given any prescription or non-prescription medicines without written consent from an adult who has parental rights except in exceptional circumstances. - No child should be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
+- No child will be given any prescription or non-prescription medicines without written consent from an adult who has parental rights - except in exceptional circumstances. - Prescription medicines must be given to the office staff by a parent and picked up by a parent they will not be released to the child without a parent present. - No child should be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
 Medicines which do not meet these criteria will not be administered. - Medication from other countries must not be accepted from a parent/ carer. - Medications not needed to be accessible to the child will be stored in the School Office.
 Inhalers and Epi pens will be kept within the child's classroom. - A school spare inhaler will be kept in the main office for emergency use by a child who has an inhaler prescribed by their GP, but either is broken, empty or not in school that day.
 The spare inhaler is not to be used by any other child except under medical guidance. - Any medications left over at the end of the course will be returned to the child's parent - Written records will be kept of any medication administered to children this includes inhalers (Appendix C) - All needles used to administer insulin will be disposed of in a sharps box (provided by parents) and returned to parents when full. - Bishop King Primary School cannot be held responsible for side effects that occur when medication is taken correctly. - Medical emergencies will be dealt with under each pupil's emergency procedures (see individual care plans) which are communicated to relevant staff so they are aware of signs and symptoms. - If a pupil needs to be taken to hospital, a member of staff will remain with the child until their parents arrive, or accompany them in the ambulance whichever is sooner.